 What is a “Diminished Value” Claim?

 Carfax has done a great job transcending an industry.
 People now care more about the history of a wrecked vehicle.
-Even minor or moderate structural damages to a vehicle can cause a vehicle to be worth less.
+Both minor and moderate structural damages to a vehicle, such as water damage, can cause a vehicle to be worth less.
 After market parts or repairs may make it look the same or drive the same, but a car is simply not valued the same as a wreck.

 Don’t believe me?
 Take a look at the ultimate marketplace for second hand vehicles- dealer auctions.
 There are strict disclosure policies set forth within these auctions.
 Repairs are highly investigated and scrutinized.
 These auctions even have stringent rules which discuss repairs must be disclosed.